pdubslax/pdubslax.github.io/_posts/2023-10-9-mnf4-preview-week-5.md

 **75% - 13.03 pts: Butt to Cock (4-0) v Quad Squad (4-0)**

-It is #2 vs #1 with the league's most problematiccally named squad currently enjoying a 14 pt lead.
+It is #2 vs #1 with the league's most problematically named squad currently enjoying a 14 pt lead.
 Nick's hobbled starchild Davante Adams will hope to recreate his 39 pt afair from two weeks ago, against the tandem of fudgepacker Jayden Reed, and the green ~g~bay defense.
-Quad Squad hopes to regain his momentum with the return of half namesake Saquan in week 6 while Hy Doan "ist" butt to cock looks poised to take over #1 overall into his matchup with the incredibly high scoring, little communicating, and underperforming nate's Unmatched Team.
+Quad Squad hopes to regain his momentum with the return of half namesake Saquan in week 6 while Hy Doan "ist" butt to cock looks poised to take over #1 overall into his matchup with the incredibly high scoring, little communicating, and under performing, and very much matched or better, nate's Unmatched Team.

 **65% - 6.65 pts: Bow to Queen Stella (2-2) v nate's Unmatched Team (1-3)**